Professor of Pharmacology

 University of Washington, 1975

 Dr. Karen Gale passed away on August 21st, 2014.
-A memorial service will be held on
+A memorial service was held on

 Sunday, September 21, 2014 at 1:00 pm.

 Copley Formal Lounge in Copley Hall

 Gifts to help found "The Karen Gale Memorial Lecture for Women in Neuroscience" can be sent

 (1) by check to: Georgetown University Advancement Office